Start a Railway Construction & Fabrication Equipment Trading Business in Dubai

 Sign your lease agreement: Select a flexi-desk, shared office, or dedicated unit depending on operational needs.

-Pay licence fees and receive your licence: Once payment is confirmed, your Trading Licence is issued.
+Pay license fees and receive your license: Once payment is confirmed, your Trading License is issued.

 Apply for visas: Residence visas for shareholders and employees can be processed through the free zone.